chriseidhof/chriseidhofnl/content/post/sort-descriptors-in-swift.md

 Swift](https://www.objc.io/books/advanced-swift/), which we're currently rewriting (and making very good progress).
 The text below was originally written by [Airspeed Velocity](https://twitter.com/airspeedswift).
 I took his text and code, updated everything for Swift 3 and made some heavy edits.
+Thanks to [Ole Begemann](https://twitter.com/olebegemann) for reading through a draft of this.

 ---